huangy22/Insight-fansite-analytics-challenge/README.md

 *  **Feature 1: Most Active hosts**

     List in descending order the top 10 most active hosts/IP addresses that have accessed the site.
+The computational complexity of this feature is O(N), where N is the number of logs.

     *Output*: The 10 most active hosts/IP addresses in descending order and how many times they have accessed are written in a file named `hosts.txt`.